+The Company's annual goodwill impairment evaluation analysis indicated that the fair value of the Company's goodwill was substantially greater than the carrying value and there was no impairment to record during 2020.
 The guidance for goodwill impairment testing allows an entity to assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the estimated fair value of a reporting unit, of which the Company has one, is less than its carrying amount or to proceed directly to performing a quantitative impairment test.
 Under the quantitative assessment, the estimated fair value of the Company's reporting unit is compared to its carrying value, including goodwill.
 The estimate of fair value of the Company's reporting unit is generally calculated based on an income approach using the discounted cash flow method supplemented by the market approach which considers the Company's market capitalization and enterprise value.
 If the estimated fair value of the Company's reporting unit is less than the carrying value of its reporting unit, a goodwill impairment will be recognized.
-The amount of impairment charge for goodwill is equal to the excess of the carrying value of the goodwill over the implied fair value of the goodwill.
 In estimating the fair value of the Company's reporting unit, management must make assumptions and projections regarding such items as future cash flows, future revenues, future earnings, cost of capital, and other factors.
 The assumptions used in the estimate of fair value are based on historical trends and the projections and assumptions that are used in current strategic operating plans.
 These assumptions reflect management's estimates of future economic and competitive conditions and are, therefore, subject to change as a result of changing market conditions.
-If these estimates or their related assumptions change in the future, the Company may be required to recognize an impairment loss for these assets.
-The recognition of any resulting impairment loss could have a material adverse impact on the Company's financial statements.
+If these estimates or their related assumptions change in the future, the Company may be required to recognize an impairment loss for the Company's goodwill which could have a material adverse impact on the Company's financial statements.

-The Company's other intangible assets consist primarily of customer relationships and a trademark obtained through the Company's Dogfish Head acquisition.
+The Company's annual intangible asset impairment evaluation analysis indicated that the fair value of the intangible assets were greater than the carrying value and there was no impairment to record during 2020.
+The Company's intangible assets consist primarily of a trademark and customer relationships obtained through the Company's Dogfish Head acquisition.
 Customer relationships are amortized over their estimated useful lives.
-The trademark which was determined to have an indefinite useful life is not amortized.
+The Dogfish Head trademark which was determined to have an indefinite useful life is not amortized.
 The guidance for indefinite lived intangible asset impairment testing allows an entity to assess qualitative factors to determine whether the existence of events or circumstances indicates that it is more likely than not that the indefinite lived intangible asset is impaired or to proceed directly to performing the quantitative impairment test.
 Under the quantitative assessment, the trademark is evaluated for impairment by comparing the carrying value of the trademark to its estimated fair value.
-The estimated fair value of the trademark.
-If the estimated fair value is less than the carrying value of the trademark, then an impairment charge is recognized to reduce the carrying value of the trademark to its estimated fair value
+The estimated fair value of the trademark is calculated based on an income approach using the relief from royalty method.
+If the estimated fair value is less than the carrying value of the trademark, then an impairment charge is recognized to reduce the carrying value of the trademark to its estimated fair value.